CENOS-Platform/induction-docs/docs/physics/explained-hardness.md

 It is important to recalculate the hardness to one scale and use the same units for all data otherwise, the results will be meaningless!
 :::

 In this case end temperature is equal to the martensite start temperature ($M_s$).
-Since the $M_s$ temperature is changing  throughout  the process we suggest using temperature at the beginning of the process, in this case approximately 380 ^{\circ}C$
+Since the $M_s$ temperature is changing  throughout  the process we suggest using temperature at the beginning of the process, in this case approximately 380 $^{\circ}C$

 Here is the preview of the model definition in the Cenos:
 <p align="center">